davidcole/fuzzy-date/README.md

 ## Contributing

-If you'd like to hack on FuzzyDate - and we home you do! - start by forking the repo on GitHub:
+If you'd like to hack on FuzzyDate - and we hope you do! - start by forking the repo on GitHub:

 https://github.com/davidcole-fuzzydate